+The MRI scan will then be performed and takes approximately 20-30 minutes to complete.
+You will be asked to remain still and hold your breath for short periods whilst the scans are taken.
 At certain times during the procedure, the MRI scanner will make a loud knocking noise caused by the magnets in the machine being turned on and off.
 You will be given earplugs or headphones to wear.
-You will be asked to request a radio station to listen to through the headphones during the scan.
+You will be asked to select a radio station to listen to through the headphones during the scan.
+You may be given an injection of intravenous contrast medium via the cannula during the scan.